 Question for you: Have you signed up for my email list yet?
 I sent out emails every time I post a recipe, and soon I’ll send out a poll to see what else you want to get in email.
 Want recipe roundups?
 Curated articles and tips?
 Something else?
 Sign up and let me know!

-When you sign up, you'll automatically receive the WhipSmart Kitchen Guide to Mise En Place, a PDF I put together to show you the secret to getting every recipe right, every time.
-Just click below for a free download.
+When you sign up, you’ll automatically receive the WhipSmart Kitchen Guide to Mise En Place, a PDF I put together to show you the secret to getting every recipe right, every time (you can find the link in the sidebar, above).
 I hope you like it!

-Have an unrelated question or something you're struggling with in the kitchen?
-I'd love to help you out if I can, but I won't know until you ask.
+Have a question about this recipe or or something you’re struggling with in the kitchen?
+I’d love to help you out if I can, but I won’t know until you ask.